-Department Head: Mr. Ed Goodwin
+Department Head: Mr. Paul Edward Goodwin, Jr.

 JSU South Complex 229

-Accredited by: Commission on Accreditation for Respiratory Care (provisional)
+Accredited by: Commission on Accreditation for Respiratory Care

 RT 299 Respiratory Therapy Introduction (0)